strayMat/causal-ml-course/slides/po_reminder_and_dags.typ

   - Naive data analysis might conclude that hospitals are bad for health.

-  #only(2)[
+  #pause
   - The fallacy is that we are comparing different populations: people who go to the hospital typically have a worse baseline health than people who do not.

   #def_box([
     This is a #alert[confounding factor]: A variable that influences both the treatment and the outcome.
   ])

-  ]
 ]

 #slide(title: "Why is prediction different from causation?
 (2/2)")[